ray-project/ray/doc/source/serve/model_composition.md

 :language: python
 ```

+Without an `http_adapter`, an `InputNode` [represents an HTTP request](deployment-graph-call-graph-input-node-note), and at runtime, incoming HTTP `request` objects are passed into the same functions and methods that the `InputNode` is passed into.
+When you set an `http_adapter`, the `InputNode` represents the `http_adapter`'s output.

+At runtime:

+1. Ray Serve sends each HTTP `request` object to the `DAGDriver`.
+2. The `DAGDriver` calls the `http_adapter` function on each request.
+3. The `DAGDriver` passes the `http_adapter` output to the same function and methods that the `InputNode` is passed into, kicking off the request's journey through the call graph.

-Note that the `http_adapter`'s output type becomes what the `InputNode` represents.
-Without the `json_request` adapter, the `InputNode` represented an HTTP request.
-With the adapter, it now represents the number packaged inside the request's JSON body.
-You can work directly with that body's contents in the graph instead of first processing it.
+In the example above, the `InputNode` represents the number packaged inside the request's JSON body instead of the HTTP request itself.
+You can pass the JSON directly into the graph instead of first unpacking it from the request.

 See [the guide](serve-http-adapters) on `http_adapters` to learn more.